Lyft driver shot multiple times after being forced to crawl into woods - NewsBreak

 JACKSON, Miss. ( WJTV ) – A man has been arrested and charged after a Lyft driver was kidnapped and shot in Mississippi on Tuesday afternoon.

-Brandy Littrell picked up a passenger, who was later identified as Dontarius McGee, at an apartment complex in Byram, according to Deputy Chief Deric Hearn of the Jackson Police Department.$24 million drug empire crumbles: Mobile Kingpin cops to 4,000 kilos of cocaine
+Brandy Littrell picked up a passenger, who was later identified as Dontarius McGee, at an apartment complex in Byram, according to Deputy Chief Deric Hearn of the Jackson Police Department.Officials looking into possible love triangle as suspects in Carmel woman’s murder appear in court

 Littrell was able to run to a nearby apartment complex for help, according to Hearn.
 She was taken to a local hospital in critical condition.
 News outlets reported that she underwent surgery Tuesday afternoon.